ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 1. Install Elasticsearch
 1. Install product
-1. Enable internal collection
+1. Enable legacy collection
-1. Run the product for 30 seconds to collect monitoring data internally and index it into the Monitoring index for that product
+1. Run the product for 30 seconds to collect monitoring data and index it into the Monitoring index for that product
 1. Stop the product
 1. Download sample documents from the product's Monitoring index
-1. Disable internal collection
+1. Disable legacy collection
 1. Install Metricbeat
 1. Enable Metricbeat collection for the product
 1. Start the product
 1. Start Metricbeat
-1. Run the product and Metricbeat for 30 seconds to collect monitoring externally and index it into the Monitoring index for that product
+1. Run the product and Metricbeat for 30 seconds to collect monitoring data and index it into the Monitoring index for that product
 1. Stop the product
 1. Stop Metricbeat
 1. Download sample documents from the product's Monitoring index
-1. Compare the internally-collected documents with Metricbeat-collected documents and verify parity of structure
+1. Compare the legacy-collected documents with Metricbeat-collected documents and verify parity of structure

 ### Diagnosing test failures